palm86/hex_flora/priv/specimens/metalasia_densa.md

 ### Distribution in the Hex

-Sandy and stony flats in South Hex Sandstone Fynbos.
+Sandy and stony flats in De Doorns Sandstone Fynbos and possibly South Hex Sandstone Fynbos.

 ### References